NBLC’s Top Priorities

 Improve Commutes and Goods Movement

-The North Bay is choked with commute and goods movement traffic due to bottlenecks in our main transportation corridors and a lack of a seamless mass transit system.
+The North Bay is choked with commuter and goods movement traffic due to bottlenecks in our main transportation corridors and a lack of a seamless mass transit system.
 Highway 101 is the lifeline of Northern California and completing the HOV lanes in the Marin-Sonoma Narrows remains unfunded.
-Highway 37 is a crucial connector of the North Bay to the rest of the state - it needs to be four lanes and elevated above the rising sea level.
-The third land on the Richmond-San Rafael needs to be reopened now.
+Highway 37 is a crucial connector of the North Bay to the rest of the state – it needs to be four lanes and elevated above the rising sea level.
 Our local roads are some of the worst in the state.
-The state has neglected its infrastructure for too long and needs a plan and funding to remove the economic barriers that a lack of adequate infrastructure creates.
-The SMART train needs funding for adding capacity to its rail service to meet the expected demand.

 Jobs and Economic Competitiveness